Credit card bills, student loan debt and mortgage debt are weighing down most Americans, and it's all getting more expensive.

 Going this route may cost more in interest — but no matter which method you choose, staying motivated to make regular payments is the key to becoming debt-free.

-4. Boost your income to fight your debt
+4. Boost your income

 Consolidation, automation and determination can only go so far.
 If you're really serious about dumping your debt, you'll need to make more money.